 You should be able to deploy the app from a variety of deployment options best suited for your business needs:

 This could be through an application store with pre-existing templates or using configuration tools like Chef, Puppet or Ansible.
 With an integrated CI/CD platform like Jenkins, developers should be able to build and deploy test, staging or production clusters using the latest code from the corresponding private or public Git repository.
 Finally, one should be able to deploy custom apps starting with base-images from an image library itself.

 Users should be able to perform app lifecycle management operations on demand via all modes such as UI, API and CLI.
 These operations include:

 - Continuous integration, testing and deployment of apps

 - Application scaling, archiving and restoration

-zApp store allows you to rapidly build and deploy applications that drive engagement with your customers.
+zApp Store allows you to rapidly build and deploy applications that drive engagement with your customers.
 It manages all of the activities related to deploying apps, allowing you to focus on a single goal: building great applications that help differentiate your business.
-The zApp Store is included with the ZeroStack’s zero touch Cloud Platform which includes self-healing infrastructure, cloud management software and self service consumption.
+The zApp Store is included with ZeroStack’s zero-touch private Cloud Platform, which includes self-healing infrastructure, cloud management software and self-service consumption.
 This helps you focus on apps, not on infrastructure.

 Go here to learn more about how the zApp Store can turbo-charge your private cloud application deployment.